Talking To Tina

 A: QR codes are becoming increasingly popular in businesses, hospitals and even in today’s job search.
 QR means quick response.
 The unique image resembling a postage stamp is popping up everywhere these days!
 If you have a smart phone, you simply scan the QR code and the embedded link information will transport you to a web based window.
 For more information check out this article written by Pamela Babcock and posted by SHRM (Society of HR Management).

 A: Linkedin.com is the #1 online social media source used by headhunters and recruiters to identify talent.
 (NOTE: I realize we touched on this subject just a few weeks ago.
 However, due to the volume of inquiries, I decided to post this particular question with an extended answers.)
 First and foremost, LINKEDIN.com is FREE!
-FREE!
-FREE!
-In this day, there are few things that are FREE.
-When I hear that people are struggling to gain employment, the first question I ask is, “are you on linkedin.com” followed by “are you actively using it to network, build an online presence and establish your personal branding?”
+When I hear that people are struggling to gain employment, the first question I ask is, “Are you on linkedin.com” followed by “Are you actively using it to network, build an online presence, and establish your personal branding?”

 My professional advice to you is, post a picture if you have not already done so.
 Join the maximum number of groups allowed so that you have a broad pool of individuals at your fingertips.
 Start reading posts from other users and respond.
 You will gain perspective from other online executives and professionals which will help you determine where you fit in.
 The active online users market their thoughts and ideas openly.
 These are not individuals writing for the media.
 These are not individuals putting a spin towards increasing television or news program ratings.
 These are real people with real thoughts.
 Your peers.